 Many people considering joining the United States Marine Corps may be interested in Marine Corps Ranks.
 This article will discuss marine enlistment ranks and how to become a marine officer.
 Read this article and take our free ASVAB practice test 2023 to prepare for your ASVAB test.

 There are three levels of Marine Corps ranks Junior Enlisted, Non-Commissioned Officers, and Staff Non-Commissioned Officers.
 These levels are further subdivided as listed following:

-Once graduating from basic training, new recruits are awarded the title of Private after completing basic training.
-Most people stay at this ranking for 6 months before being advanced to the Private 1st class (promotion is typically automatic).
+New recruits are given the title of Private after completing basic training.
+Most people stay at this ranking for 6 months before being advanced to Private 1st class (promotion is typically automatic).